herobrauni/k/notes/cluster-restructuring.md

 - Intend to switch cluster OS to Talos.
 - VPN connectivity will switch from Tailscale to Kubespan + Cilium with native routing.

+- Considering using Tailscale over Kubespan due to mixed IPv4-only and IPv6-only servers in the cluster.

 ## Caveats and Configuration Details

 ### Talos Configuration for Kubespan